martin-ueding/geo-activity-playground/docs/getting-started/config-file.md

 # Configuration file

 The project tries to adhere to the _convention over configuration_ mantra and therefore minimizes the amount of configuration necessary.
 There are still a few data points which one might need to fill out.
 This page summarizes all the configuration file elements and links to the features that use them.

+The configuration file is optional.
+If you want to create one, it needs to be placed at `Playground/config.toml`.
 The configuration file is in the [TOML format](https://toml.io/en/) and contains multiple _tables_ with options.
 We will go through them here one-by-one.

 ## Strava API